Illustration of a bodybuilder using turkesterone to build muscle.

 Does Turkesterone Improve Muscle Growth?
 (Explaining the Scam)

 Turkesterone is one of the most popular (and infamous) muscle-building supplements on the market.
-Joe Rogan, More Plates More Dates, and Vitruvian Physique have all discussed its benefits.
+Joe Rogan, More Plates More Dates, and Vitruvian Physique have all discussed turkesterone’s benefits.
 Most famously of all, Greg Doucette touts the benefits of his turkesterone supplement (Turk Builder) several times per week to hundreds of thousands of people per video.

 To get to the bottom of this, I started by speaking with Dr. Eric Trexler.
 He’s got a doctorate degree in sports science, has published over 30 strength and hypertrophy studies, and studies metabolism at Duke University.